Categories: Guides & hacksHosting

 Assuming you have a flat, private space that is easily accessible by a large vehicle, setting up an RV listing for any or all of the above vehicle types on Hipcamp is easy.
 Here’s our quick guide to making the best RV listing possible:

-1. Set your RV listing up correctly
+1. Set up your RV listing correctly

 First, after creating a new RV listing, you’ll want to visit the “Accommodation” section of the listing and select the types of vehicles the site can accommodate.
 From there, you’ll be prompted to specify what sort of RV hookups you offer—unsure what these are?
 No problem, check out our guide to RV-friendly amenities here.